-Food price subsidies for consumers

-Public finance allocations to offset the price increases of staple food products for urban consumers.
+Food price subsidies for consumers (since 1993): public finance allocations to offset the price increases of staple food products for urban consumers.
 Paid directly as part of wages and salaries.
 Currently of marginal importance, provided mostly as compensation for growth in meat prices.
 Allocations called in the Chinese statistical yearbooks as "Subsidies on price increases in grain, cotton and edible oil" are in fact used for public stockholding of agricultural commodities and as such have been allocated to category L above.

-Q. Excess Feed Cost: Associated with market price support on quantities of domestically produced crops and used on-farm as feed as calculated (Sum of Excess Feed Cost in the MPS Tables 4.1 and 4.2).
+Q. Excess Feed Cost: Associated with market price support on quantities of domestically produced crops and used on-farm as feed as calculated [Sum of Excess Feed Cost in the MPS Tables 4.1, 4.2, 4.3, 4.5]

-V.2 Percentage CSE $[100 \times (V.1) / ((II) + (P))]$
+V.2 Percentage CSE [100 x (V.1) / ((II) + (P))]